Shadowcaster77/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Digital signal processing
-- Computational Linguistics
+- Wireless networks with a focus on 5G, millimeter-wave communications, massive MIMO, and edge cloud computing
-- Information Retrieval
+- Embedded systems and Internet-of-Things (IoT)

 # Education to show in About widget
 education: